Iemisch

 During follow-up research by Bernard Heuvelmans, the local population described the iemisch as a mixture of a jaguar and otter, though by some accounts it was as big as an ox.
 He claimed the creature was also referred to as a tigre d'acqua, similar to the ahuizotl.
 It reportedly could move as quickly on land as in the water, and was described as having a "soul-wrenching scream".

 Robert Lehmann-Nitsche, a German anthropologist working in Argentina, claimed to have a sample of the iemisch's skin given to him by a local rancher.
 He stated that there were small bone plates embedded in its skin, which protected the creature from arrowheads.
-The rancher reported that the sample was found nearby human remains, leading him to believe that the iemisch had been hunted.
+The rancher reported that the sample was found near human remains, leading him to believe that the iemisch had been hunted.

 Robert Lehmann-Nitsche and Santiago Roth would eventually publish more iemisch tales, concluding that the iemisch must be an unknown type of otter.
 Upon peer review, paleontologist John Bell Hatcher noted that though he had spent equal amounts of time with Patagonian natives, he had never heard of such a creature.
 Later scholars also cast doubt on research by Heuvelmans, noting that the word 'Iemisch' isn't associated with any language spoken in Patagonia.